nishgowda/docktor/README.md

 # apply autoheal to container ng
 ./doctkor autoheal --c ng

 # scan for vulnerabilites in nginx container and write output to file location
 ./doctkor scan --i nginx --f data/ouptut.txt

 # suggest improvemets for dockerfile
 ./docktor suggest --f Dockerfile
 ```
-**Note:** You can also use the --help command for any clarifications about the commands
+**NOTE:** You must enable [Snyk](https://snyk.io/blog/snyk-docker-secure-containerized-applications/) to use the scan feature.

 ## API
 You can also start the server and make requests to perform docktor functions.